-The Authority completed its first PILOT Agreement with the developer of the LaPlaya Apartment renovation.
+The Authority completed its second PILOT Agreement with the developer of the Valencia Park Apartment new construction.
 The Authority received an upfront fee and will receive an annual Administrative Fee for the 20 year life of the PILOT agreement.
 Several other PILOT projects are in development.

-- The Authority awarded a \$200,000 grant to the Arts Council of Greater Baton Rouge.
+• The Authority awarded a \$200,000 grant to the Arts Council of Greater Baton Rouge in 2019.
 These funds were awarded as a part of their Capital Campaign to renovate the "Triangle Building" into a center for the arts.
-The Authority will also provide the interim construction financing for the renovation. - The Authority is cooperating with the Louisiana Housing Corporation's Neighborhood Landlord Program, which assists landlords who rent to low and moderate income families renovate or build new single-family or small (less than 7 units) multi-family residences that were damaged or destroyed by the devastating floods in 2016.
-The Authority is providing the interim construction financing for the landlords.
+The Authority will also provide the interim construction financing for the renovation.
+Renovation began in 2020 and the grand opening of the completely renovated building is scheduled for the Summer of 2021.

-• The Authority approved a Line of Credit for Build Baton Rouge, The Redevelopment Authority of East Baton Rouge Parish.
-Build Baton Rouge will use the Line of Credit to acquire properties along the Plank Road corridor, a dis-invested part of the city, for their significant re-development project in that area.
+- The Authority is cooperating with the Louisiana Housing Corporation's Neighborhood Landlord Program, which assists landlords who rent to low and moderate income families renovate or build new single-family or small (less than 7 units) multi-family residences that were damaged or destroyed by the devastating floods in 2016.
+The Authority is providing the interim construction financing for the landlords. - The Authority approved a Line of Credit for Build Baton Rouge, The Redevelopment Authority of East Baton Rouge Parish.
+Build Baton Rouge used the Line of Credit to acquire properties along the Plank Road corridor, a dis-invested part of the city, for their significant re-development project in that area.
+A new project is planned for 2021 in which a new building will house the offices of Build Baton Rouge and an early childcare center run by the YWCA in the bottom floor and 10-12 affordable rental residential units on the second floor. - Several other projects are in development for 2021.

-ECONOMIC FACTORS AND THE AUTHORITY'S 2019 BUDGET
+ECONOMIC FACTORS AND THE AUTHORITY'S 2021 BUDGET

-The Authority's Board of Trustees considered the following factors and indicators when the Authority adopted its 2020 Operating Budget.
+The Authority's Board of Trustees considered the following factors and indicators when the Authority adopted its 2021Operating Budget.
 These factors and indicators include, but are not limited to: